Parabolic BGG categories and their block decomposition for Lie superalgebras of Cartan type: Introduction

-if $\ggg=\bar{S}(n), \bar{H}(n),$ then
+\item[(3)] If $\ggg=\bar{H}(n),$ then

-\end{itemize} Here $w_0$ is the longest element of the Weyl group of $\ggg_0$, $\delta$ is the linear dual of extended toral element $\sfd$, and $(K(\cdot):L(\cdot))$ denotes the multiplicity of a composition factor in certain Kac module. \end{thm} From the above theorem, Serganova's character formulas on Kac modules in \cite{Ser05} enables us finally to obtain the character formulas both of indecomposable projective modules and of indecomposable tilting modules in $\comis$ (see Theorems \ref{char form T} and \ref{char form P}).
+\end{itemize} Here $w_0$ is the longest element of the Weyl group of $\ggg_0$, $\delta$ is the linear dual of extended toral element $\sfd$, $\Xi=\epsilon_{1}+\epsilon_{2}+\cdots+\epsilon_{n}$ and $(K(\cdot):L(\cdot))$ denotes the multiplicity of a composition factor in certain Kac module. \end{thm} From the above theorem, Serganova's character formulas on Kac modules in \cite{Ser05} allow us finally to obtain the character formulas of both indecomposable projective and indecomposable tilting modules in $\comis$.